Z323323/Quadratic-residues/README.md

    This means that we will need to find another way under $[1.4]$.

-   Now I'll proceed with the algorithm.
+   Now I'll proceed with the algorithm which solves both cases by the way.
 This won't be easy you're advertised.<br>
    Let $z$ be a quadratic non-residue of $Z_{p}^{*}$, that is

    $z^{\frac{p - 1}{2}} \equiv - 1 \mod p$

    then

-   $M = S$
+   $M = S$<br>
    $c = z^{Q}$<br>
    $t = n^{Q}$<br>
    $R = n^{\frac{Q + 1}{2}}$